drets/drets.github.io/src/posts/weekly-review-2017-15.md

 Next week
 ---------

 - I already started to work through “Proofs” (chapter 3) and even finished first 2 sections of the chapter.
 However, the chapter has 7 sections (the longest chapter so far and I think it's the core chapter of the book).
 So, I have ambitious plans to finish the chapter 3.
 I only 104 exercises away!
 Some of these exercises can be solved using the [Proof designer](https://app.cs.amherst.edu/~djvelleman/pd/pd.html).
-It's the small program for proving things which author of the book suggests.
+It's the small program which author of the book suggests for proving things.

 - I need to do the exercise for my English classes and write the small essay about world overpopulation.